Our progress toward 100 percent renewable energy.

 Maiden, North Carolina

 Our data center in Maiden, North Carolina, exemplifies our approach to environmental responsibility.
-It was designed from the ground up for energy efficiency, and it has earned the coveted LEED Platinum certification from the U.S. Green Building Council — to our knowledge, something no other data center of this size has achieved.
+It was designed from the ground up for energy efficiency, and it has earned the coveted LEED Platinum certification from the U.S. Green Building Council — to our knowledge, something no other data center of this size and type has achieved.

 Maiden Energy Sources